 There are multiple types of talk therapy that may be helpful for GAD.
 One of the more common and effective talk therapies for GAD is cognitive-behavioral therapy (CBT).
 CBT can help you understand the relationship between your thoughts, your behaviors and your symptoms.
 Often CBT involves a set number of visits.
 During CBT you can learn how to:

-Medications are an important part of treatment.
-Once you start them, do not suddenly stop taking them without talking with your health care provider.
-Medications that may be used include:
+Medicines can also be an important part of treatment.
+Once you start them, do not stop taking them without talking with your health care provider.
+Commonly prescribed medicines for GAD include antidepressants and benzodiazepines.

-How well a person does depends on the severity of the condition.
-GAD may continue and be difficult to treat.
-However, most patients get better with a combination of medication and behavioral therapy.
+How well a person does depends on how severe the condition is.
+In some cases, GAD is long-term and is difficult to treat.
+Most patients, though, get better with medicine and/or talk therapy.